Assembly/Bill of Materials

 The Assembly/Bill of Materials feature is essential for businesses involved in manufacturing or assembly.
 By including services and labor alongside materials and components, it provides a comprehensive view of the resources required for production.
 By utilizing the Assembly/BOM feature, businesses can achieve greater efficiency, cost savings, and overall operational effectiveness.

-For more details about the Assembly feature and Assembly FAQ, visit the knowledgebase articles below.
+For more details about the Assembly feature and Assembly FAQ, visit the knowledge base articles below.

-1. Assembly FAQ (accountingsuite.com)
+1. Assembly FAQ (custombooks.com.com)

 2. Assembly/Bill of Materials Report